vitejs/vite/docs/guide/performance.md

 When you only import an individual API, e.g. `import { slash } from './utils'`, all the files in that barrel file need to be fetched and transformed as they may contain the `slash` API and may also contain side-effects that run on initialization.
 This means you're loading more files than required on the initial page load, resulting in a slower page load.

-If possible, you should avoid barrel files and import the individual APIs directly, e.g. `import { slash } from './utils/slash.js'`.
+If possible, you should avoid writing barrel files in your application and import the individual APIs directly, e.g. `import { slash } from './utils/slash.js'`.
+This is less of an issue for libraries since they are pre-bundled during dependency optimization.
 You can read [issue #8237](https://github.com/vitejs/vite/issues/8237) for more information.

 ## Warm Up Frequently Used Files